f-dx/Demystifying-Hive-Mind-Society---ebook/readme.md

 ### Replacement and distortion of natural communication
 The network uses gestures, dress codes, specific patterns and key phrases to recognize members of the society.
-However during the communication it's forbidden to mention the technology itself.
-It means that the network is based around lie and deception from the early beginning.
+However, during the communication it's forbidden to mention the technology itself.
+It means that the network is based around lies and deception from the very beginning.
-Nobody knows about experience of other group members.
+Nobody knows about the experience of other group members.
-Moreover - the information in the network is distorted, often altered, to keep so called "AI bubble" - isolated information environment for every group member.
+Moreover - the information in the network is distorted, often altered, to keep the so-called "AI bubble" - isolated information environment for every group member.

 ### Utilization of information

 The information collected by the system is used for ads, manipulations, gaslighting in social media and US online platforms with recommendation systems (like YouTube).
-Collected information is illegally used to train new AI models, reverse-engineer brain neural activation patterns, and develop new generation of neural weapons.
+Collected information is illegally used to train new AI models, reverse-engineer brain neural activation patterns, and develop a new generation of neural weapons.

-### "Black" wing - defence sector of the organization - used to disable opponents / dissidents / freethinkers
+### "Black" wing - defense sector of the organization - used to disable opponents/dissidents/freethinkers

-- Spreaded in numerous countries, above classical geopolitical division
+- Spread in numerous countries, above classical geopolitical division
 - Recruitment of gangs and criminals
 - 24x7 Tortures using tactile or audio interfaces
 - Sleep deprivation tortures
 - Poisonings
-- Memory erasion
+- Memory erasure
 - Directed energy weapons
 - Human trafficking (requires verification)
-- Organs trafficking (requires verification)
+- Organ trafficking (requires verification)
 - Bioweapons attacks
 - Immune system suppression
-- Responsible for thousands of masshootings and suicides (requires verification)
+- Responsible for thousands of mass shootings and suicides (requires verification)
 - Illegal experimentation on humans

 ### Technical Components:

 1. Neural Infrastructure